natalieytan/natalie-portfolio/readme.md

 With the colour palettes I experimented with, the base colours of a black-ish text (#B2B2B2) on a light background (#FFFFFF / #F2F2F2) remained a constant.
 I then experimented combining them with colours found within some of the the landscape photos.

-I was drawn to a particularly lovely shade olive-green, which in combination with my base colours, made for a lovely monochromatic color scheme.
+I was drawn to lovely shade olive-green, which in combination with my base colours, made for a decent monochromatic color scheme.

 ![Colors](/assets/readme-img/colors.jpg "Colors")

 ### Inspiration
-In searching for landscape pictures on pintrest, I was fortunate to have thumbnails of websites which had a similar feel to my mood appear on my feed.
-These images served as inspiration They showed how a subtle colour scheme could be used to great effect.
+In searching for landscape pictures on pintrest, I was fortunate to have thumbnails of websites which had a similar feel to my mood, appear on my feed.
+These images served as inspiration as they demonstrated how a subtle colour scheme could be used to great effect.

-Some common themes of these layouts included their excellent use of whitespacing, and subtle notes of grey to break up sections.
+Some common themes of these layouts included their excellent use of whitespacing and subtle notes of grey to break up sections.
 I sought to incooperate these simple, yet tasteful techniques into my design.

 ![Inspiration](/assets/readme-img/inspiration.png "Inspiration")